Staff & Board

 KAYLA REED, HIGH ROCKS ACADEMY MANAGER

-As a Greenbrier County native, Kayla spent the vast majority of her teenage years soaking in the Pocahontas County “mountain magic” as a High Rocks Participant.
-She has a deep passion for mentoring and guiding young people in the mountain state and has always had the dream to one day come back to West Virginia to do just that.
-After joining the recovery community in Florida and working in the drug treatment industry for 8+ years; Kayla decided to attend Palm Beach State College and graduate with a degree in Addiction Studies and to become a Licensed Addiction Counselor in the State of Florida.
-Kayla returned home to be closer to family in 2018 and jumped right back into what she loved, working with Appalachian youth as a teacher at High Rocks Camp.
-Since then, Kayla served 2 years as an AmeriCorps member with High Rocks and then transitioned into a Student Coordinator position in Greenbrier County at The Hub.
-Kayla currently works with and mentors young people across all High Rocks Academy platforms as the High Rocks Academy Program Manager and spends her summers in Pocahontas County, getting to know all of our participants during our summer camp programs.
-Kayla is a mom to two and loves spending time with family and friends outdoors and on the river in particular.
+As a Greenbrier County native, Kayla spent the vast majority of her teenage years soaking in the Pocahontas County “mountain magic” as a High Rocks participant.
+She has a deep passion for mentoring and guiding young people in the mountain state and always had the dream to one day come back to West Virginia to do just that.
+After joining the recovery community in Florida and working in the drug treatment industry for 8+ years, Kayla attended Palm Beach State College, graduated with a degree in Addiction Studies and became a Florida Licensed Addiction Counselor.
+Kayla returned home in 2018 to be closer to family and then served 2 years as an AmeriCorps member with High Rocks before transitioning to be the Hub Student Coordinator.
+Kayla currently mentors young people across all High Rocks Academy platforms as the High Rocks Academy Program Manager and spends her summers in Pocahontas County for the program's summer camps.
+Kayla is a mom to two and loves spending time with family and friends outdoors and on the river.

 JANET SWIFT, AMERICORPS PROGRAM MANAGER